wp-plugins/dynowidg/readme.txt

 == Frequently Asked Questions ==

 Currently No FAQs but feel free to contact me with any questions you do have.

+== Changelog ==

+= 0.1.2 =
+Fixed an issue where nav_menu_item were getting in; Added the ID for the content into the drop down in hopes of easier reading.

 == Credits ==